Green Living Basics

 8 Tips for a Green Office

-A green office might seem like a workplace dream, but a few simple steps can help you and your work buddies go green at work.
-You might even save some money, which the accounting people down the hall will appreciate.
+A green office might seem like a workplace dream, but a few simple steps can help you go green at work.
+You might even save some money.
 Here are some simple tips on creating a sustainable office.

 A Guide to Plastic Recycling